 This month is Black History Month and presents the perfect time to educate yourself and your family on the importance of the history behind it all.
-Learn more about how Black History Month originated in the U.S. and learn ways in which you can celebrate it as well.
+Learn more about how Black History Month originated in the U.S. and learn ways in which you can celebrate it, as well.

 What is Black History Month?

 Carter G. Woodson established "Negro History Week" in February 1926 to coincide with the birthdays of Abraham Lincoln and Frederick Douglass.
-In 1970, Black United Students and Black educators at Kent State University expanded this idea to include an entire month.
+In 1970, Black United Students and Black educators at Kent State University expanded this idea to include the entire month.
 Since 1976, every U.S. president has designated February as Black History Month.